badlydrawnletters/emojifier-docs/safety/usersafety.md

 # User Safety at Emojifier
 ---
 ### Introduction to Emojifier
-Emojifier is a Discord Bot that works hard everyday to enhance a users chat experience, while users may stumble upon unwanted content to work hard to ensure that it doesn't happen.
+Emojifier is a Discord Bot that works hard everyday to enhance a users chat experience, while users may stumble upon unwanted content/harassment we work hard to ensure that it doesn't happen.
+We only takes action on what happens while using Emojifier

+### What actions we take
+- Removing the message
+- Temporarily blacklisting for a fixed amount of time as a “cool-down” period
+- Permanently blacklisted users from Emojifier, making them unable to use any of our commands
+- Blacklisted an entire server from using our bot

 ![bearprotection](../images/bearprotection.png)